 Reflecting on Scripture together as we seek sturdy hope

-The picture emerges from many pages of Scripture.
+Scripture paints this picture across many chapters.
 Isaiah envisions a world where justice and joy take root because a righteous King governs with wisdom and compassion.

 “Of the increase of his government and of peace there will be no end… to establish it and to uphold it with justice and with righteousness from this time forth and forevermore.”– Isaiah 9:7 (ESV)

-Revelation gives another angle—Christ reigning, His people participating, evil restrained, and the earth tasting a peace it has not known since Eden.
+Revelation shows Christ reigning, His people participating, and evil restrained, bringing a peace the earth hasn’t known since Eden.

 “They came to life and reigned with Christ for a thousand years.”– Revelation 20:4 (ESV)